Richard Jacques

+Richard Adrian Jacques (/dʒeɪks/; born 1973) is an English composer of film, television and video game music.
+He is best known for his scores for games such as Sonic R, Headhunter, Jet Set Radio Future, Mass Effect, James Bond 007: Blood Stone, LittleBigPlanet 2, and Guardians of the Galaxy.

 Early life

 Jacques was interested in composing music from an early age.
 He was awarded a scholarship to attend the Royal Academy of Music in London, studying trombone and piano, and showed a keen interest in composition in multiple styles including orchestral, jazz and popular music genres.
 He then attended Wells Cathedral School aged 16 as a Specialist Musician, where he also took up Percussion.
-In 1994 Jacques graduated with a Batchelor of Arts degree in music from Colchester Institute / University of Essex.
+In 1994 Jacques graduated with a Bachelor of Arts degree in music from Colchester Institute / University of Essex.
 He was immediately hired as an in-house composer at Sega Europe.

 Career

-At Sega Europe, Jacques began by composing soundtracks for a number of Sega Saturn and Dreamcast games such as Daytona CCE, Sonic R, Sonic 3D, Jet Set Radio, Metropolis Street Racer and Jet Set Radio Future.
+At Sega Europe, Jacques began by composing soundtracks for a number of Sega Saturn, Dreamcast, and Xbox games such as Daytona CCE, Sonic R, Sonic 3D Blast, Jet Set Radio, Metropolis Street Racer and Jet Set Radio Future.